exclaimgames/exclaimgames.github.io/_pages/contact.md

 ---

-Whether you run a golf YouTube channel, a science podcast, or a van life Instagram feed, there's an opportunity for us to turn what you create into a card game.
+Whether you run a golf YouTube channel, a science podcast, or a vanlife Instagram feed, there's an opportunity for us to turn what you create into a card game.

 Our stack of prototypes is sat waiting for the final themes, mechanics and designs to be added.
 All that's needed is a bit of input from you and we'll turn them into beautifully crafted card games ready for your merch store.